dcunited001/dcunited001.github.io/_drafts/gravity.md

 As far as I can see, understanding gravity necessitates a shift in how we model space.
 I've used a few thought experiments to help simplify the important pieces.

-Here's some of the most profound questions:
+Here's a few of the more profound questions:

 #### Is there a distinction between gravity and the space it curves?